intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4/baichuan/README.md

 ```

 ### 2. Config
+> **Note**: You can skip this step on client Windows machine to get optimal performance.

 It is recommended to set several environment variables for better performance.
 Please refer to [here](../README.md#best-known-configuration) for more information.

 ### 3. Run